sarahliu2006/Sarah-Liu/_posts/2023-04-05-AP_computers_networks.md

 > As we have learned, a computer needs aa program to do something smart.
 The sequence of a program initiates a series of actions with the computers Central Processing Unit (CPU).
 This component is essentially a binary machine focussing on program instructions provided.
 The CPU retrieives and stores the data it acts upon in Random Access Memory (RAM).
 Between the CPU, RAM, and Storage Devices a computer can work with many programs and large amounts of data.

 List specification of your Computer, or Computers if working as Pair/Trio
-- Processor GHz:
+- Processor GHz: Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz   2.00 GHz
-- Memory in GB:
+- Memory in GB: 7.2/7.8 GB
-- Storage in GB:
+- Storage in GB: 88.4/ 237 GB
-- OS:
+- OS: 19045.2728

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
-- Input devices
+- Input devices: A term for a physical piece of hardware that connects to a primary device.
+Examples include keboard, mouse and headset.
-- Output devices
+- Output devices: Data that is being presented within the primary device.
+Examples include computer monitor, 3D printer, and laser cutter.
-- Program File
+- Program File: A file that contains instructions for the computer.
-- Program Code
+- Program Code: The instructions given on the machine to create a computer program.
-- Processes
+- Processes: An instance running on a computer.
-- Ports
+- Ports: A virtual point where network connections start and end.
-- Data File
+- Data File: A computer file that stores data to be used by computer application of system, includes input and output data.
-- Inspect Running Code
+- Inspect Running Code: A way to debug code
-- Inspect Variables
+- Inspect Variables: Debuging code using "cherry tomatoes"

 ![Computer Hardware]({{site.baseurl}}/images/cpu.jpeg)